codefresh-io/docs.codefresh.io/_posts/2023-09-30-sept-release-notes.md

 Up until this point, we've been all about OR logic, allowing you to define rules with a choice of **Any of these** tags.
 But we recognize that you need to be more specific in certain scenarios, and that's where AND logic comes into play.
 With AND logic, you can require **All of these** tags to be present, providing a level of granularity to tighten security and ensure that only the right people have access to entities.

+{% include
+image.html
+lightbox="true"
+file="/images/whats-new/sep23/rel-notes-sep23-classic-and-policies.png"
+url="/images/whats-new/sep23/rel-notes-sep23-classic-and-policies.png"
+alt="Rules with OR/AND logic for tags"
+caption="Rules with OR/AND logic for tags"
+max-width="40%"
+%}

 For details, see [ABAC for entities with tags and rules]({{site.baseurl}}/docs/administration/account-user-management/access-control/#abac-for-entities-with-tags-and-rules).

 #### Pipelines: Supercharged Cron triggers